 To enhance the 5GS to support collection and utilisation of UE related data for providing the inputs to generate analytics information (to be consumed by other NFs), the communication between UE and AF/NWDAF needs to be secured.

 The NWDAF interacts with the 5GC NFs and the AF using Service-based Interfaces.
 When the AF is located in the operator’s network, the NWDAF uses Service-Based Interface to communicate with the AF directly.
 When the AF is located outside the operator’s network, the NEF is used to exchange the messages between the AF and the NWDAF as defined in Rel-16.
+The security aspects of NEF is specified in chapter 12 of 3GPP TS 33.501[8].

 The existing 5G security mechanism can be re-used for the transfer of UE data over the SBA interface between AF and NWDAF.
 For the UE data collection by AF and NWDAF, the current NAS and SBA based security mechanisms for authentication, confidentiality, integrity and replay protection as described in 3GPP TS 33.501 are used.